containers/podlet/README.md

 ## Cautions

+Podlet is primarily a tool for helping to get started with podman systemd units, aka quadlet files.
+It is not meant to be an end-all solution for creating and maintaining quadlet files.
+Files created with podlet should always be reviewed before starting the unit.

 Podlet is not (yet) a validator for podman commands.
 Some podman options are incompatible with each other and most options require specific formatting and/or only accept certain values.
 However, a few options are fully parsed and validated in order to facilitate creating the quadlet file.

-Podlet is meant to be used with podman v4.7.0 or newer.
-Some quadlet options are unavailable or behave differently with earlier versions of podman/quadlet.

 ## Contribution